-I've seen this time and again.
-The bride is typically left to the very end.
-After doing hair and makeup for 7 lovely ladies, the makeup artist has understandably fallen behind.
+The bride is typically left to the very end and after doing hair and makeup for 7 lovely ladies, the makeup artist has understandably fallen behind.
 Always leave some extra room in the timeline for the bride's makeup and hair to be completed.
 Beginning the day late can throw off the entire timeline and portrait times are almost always what gets cut.

-Ladies and gentlemen, when you're getting ready it helps if the room you're in is free of clutter.
-We try out best to creatively angle around clutter but it often is easiest to do a quick sweep before we arrive to minimize distracting elements.
+When you're getting ready it helps if the room you're in is free of clutter.
+We try out best to creatively angle around the mess but it often is easiest to do a quick sweep before we arrive to minimize distracting elements.

 Consider asking your guests to put away their phones and cameras for just the ceremony.
 Not only is it difficult for guests to truly enjoy the moment as they watch it through their iPads, it also can be a huge issue if they get in the way of the professionals who get blocked by a guest as the bride walks down the aisle.
 Don't let the photos below happen in your wedding!

 We love getting great audio to weave in throughout highlight films.
 The officiant (unless it's a friend) often times will not be able to express the genuine emotion you have for one another.
 If you write and practice reciting your vows, it will be meaningful for your friends and family and also will look great on film!
 Try to memorize it as best you can so you can look up from the paper.
 Also write it on a note card or small notebook and not on your phone.